sofibuljubasich/django-app/README.md

 # Task manager app
-Django-To-Do is a Django Web Application that helps you maintain your tasks and To-DO.
-It includes user registration and login.
+Task Manager is a Django Web Application that helps you maintain your tasks and To-DOs.It includes user registration and login, CRUD of tasks and mark your pending tasks as completed.
 ## Setup

 1. Clone the repository: